 User-Agents never repeat a component as this may cause issues with some User-Agent matching scripts that only expect to return a string with a single match and not an array of multiple matches.
 Furthermore, all other examples of User-Agents I could get my hand on returns to the NT version, so “Windows NT 10.0” not “Windows 10.0” as BriskBard does.
 BriskBard also chooses to not pay homage to Netscape by including “Mozilla/5.0” as found in virtually all web browser User-Agents.
 I’m not sure how relevant this still is today, but every mainstream browser still includes this component in their User-Agents.
 It’s no longer entirely clear whether they do this because of compatibility reasons or nostalgia.

 Given the lack of support for scripting, HTML 5, and CSS level 3, I doubt that the User-Agent of BriskBard will be the main source of website incompatibility for BriskBard’s users.
-It’s none the less interesting to see that new actors in the market chooses to disregard the overly long User-Agents applied by most web browsers today.
+It’s none the less interesting to see that new actors in the market choose to disregard the overly long User-Agents applied by most web browsers today.

 The BriskBard engine and the BriskBard internet suite was made by Salvador Díaz Fau from Spain.
 Its a massive undertaking for just one man, and I must say I’m genuinely impressed with all that he has accomplished.

-A new layout engine is always challenging for web developers, and even more so when it doesn’t provide any of the web developer tools [nor documentation] that is provided in other web browsers.
+A new layout engine is always challenging for web developers, and even more so when it doesn’t provide any of the web developer tools [nor documentation] that’s provided in other web browsers.
 Old-time web developers may remember back to the days before such tools were available, and web development consisted of a lot of trial and errors.